 AI Model-Specific Licenses

 AI model-specific licenses are legal frameworks designed to govern the use, distribution, modification, and deployment of artificial intelligence (AI) models.
-These licenses are made to AI model needs, considering the way they are developed, their application, and their potential impact.
+In this regard, the entity licensing models have considered the way they are developed, their application, and their potential impact.

 Such licenses bring transparency and control in the use of AI models and promote responsible, ethical AI practices.